Hokitika Government Building

 Working with Heritage New Zealand, HMOA will strengthen the building and restore as much significant heritage fabric as possible, with the restoration of the ornate façade on the front and sides the top priority – the insertion of a contemporary stair addition on the South-East side will effectively link the two floors of the building to the entrance, providing generous natural light into the main circulation spaces.

-Architects' update December 2025: The first stage of the weathertightness and safety project is complete, so the building is now secure and stable until the full strengthening scheme can be completed.
+Architects' update May 2026: The first stage of the weathertightness and safety project is complete, so the building is now secure and stable until the full strengthening scheme can be completed.
 Stage 1 included re-roofing and replacing the rotten and leaky windows, so the building can dry out and stop the rot.
 The parapet and facades have been strengthened to improve public safety around the building.
-We have particularly enjoyed working closely with a local joiner/window fabricator – and heritage enthusiast – to replace the windows.
+HMOA has particularly enjoyed working closely with a local joiner/window fabricator – and heritage enthusiast – to replace the windows.
+Heritage New Zealand will commit to stage 2 of the project once funding is sourced and confirmed.
+Until that time, the building will be unoccupied and fenced off.

 Pictured: renders of the finished building and work-in-progress images from December 2025.